Skip to main content

 11. California privacy notice

 If you are a California resident, the California Consumer Privacy Act (as amended by the California Privacy Rights Act) may give you additional rights, including the right to know what personal information we collect, the right to delete it, and the right to opt out of sale or sharing.
-We do not sell personal information and do not share it for cross-context behavioral advertising.
-To exercise any CCPA/CPRA right, email stephen@lawengine.ai.
+We do not sell submitted legal content for money.
+On public/demo surfaces, we may use or share identifiers and event data with analytics, attribution, retargeting, and B2B visitor-identification vendors.
+To exercise any CCPA/CPRA right, including an opt-out request, email stephen@lawengine.ai.

 12. Changes to this policy